Prosecutors vow to pursue criminal charges in Flint water crisis

 “We will continue to fight this case until we can reach a just resolution, that is our entire goal,” Worthy said.

-Jim Haveman, who once lead the Michigan Department of Community Health and was once Nick Lyon’s boss, tells ABC 12, it’s time to move forward.
+Jim Haveman, who once led the Michigan Department of Community Health and was once Nick Lyon’s boss, said it’s time to move forward.

 Haveman said Lyon based decisions on the information he knew at the time and did nothing devious.